g33xt4h/leafminer/README.md

 ## Mass Deploy

-Starting from version **0.0.6**, we now offer the capability for mass deployment through Platformio.
+Now offers the capability for mass deployment through Platformio.
 If you need to apply the same configuration to multiple devices, simply modify the `massdeploy.h` file, uncomment the relevant lines, and customize the parameters according to your requirements.
 This allows you to effortlessly deploy a pre-configured firmware to multiple devices.

 ## Donate